Prime Minister's XI: Prime Minister's XI vs MCC 1965–66

 team that consisted of Australian Test players such as Wally Grout, Alan Connolly and Bob Cowper, retired veterans Neil Harvey, Richie Benaud and Jim Burke, young talent like Keith Stackpole and the teenaged Paul Sheahan as well as the famous West Indian fast bowler Wes Hall.
 Benaud captained the team and fulfilled 90% of his duties by winning the toss and choosing to bat.
 Thanks to Burke (79), Sheahan (60), Benaud (45) and Stackpole (32 not out) the Prime Minister's XI hit 288/7 in 35 overs, with the wickets shared amongst the touring bowlers with Jeff Jones taking 2/21, David Larter 2/43 and Bob Barber 2/72.
 The declaration came halfway through the day and the MCC's 289/8 also took 35 overs, though they passed 200 for the loss of two wickets as Geoff Boycott made 95 before he was run out, Colin Cowdrey 52 and M.J.K.
 Smith 51 not out.
-Eight bowlers were used, but the best was Jim Burke who took 2/5 with his infamous chucking action, dismissing John Murray and Jones for ducks in the closing minutes of the match.
+Eight bowlers were used, but the best was Jim Burke who took 2/5, dismissing John Murray and Jones for ducks in the closing minutes of the match.

+Governor-General's XI

+In 2016 an annual Governor-General's XI was introduced for women cricketers, inspired by the prime-minister's XI.
+It was first instigated by governor-general Peter Cosgrove, who offered to support such a match after hearing that no prime minister's XI existed for female cricket.
+The first match was a Twenty20 match held at Drummoyne Oval against India.